 Unsure about the fit of your Walkin’ Wheels dog wheelchair?
-Take the following steps to ensure the correct fit for your pet to lead a happy, healthy life.
+Please take the following steps to make sure the wheelchair is fitted correctly for your pet to stay active.

 How to Fit a Dog Wheelchair

 Getting the perfect wheelchair fit is crucial for every pet.
 Your dog’s wheelchair may need adjustments throughout the life of your pet.
 This can be due to changes in weight or your pet’s activity level.
 Using push buttons, a Walkin’ Wheels wheelchair can be easily adjusted in height, length, and width.
-These pushbuttons are similar to the adjustment on crutches.
+If a pet’s size changes, the wheelchair is easily adjusted, so the fit is just right.

 How Should my Walkin’ Wheels Fit?